chetmurthy/yay/YAY-SPECIFICATION.md

 Other parts have been copied directly from
 [the YAML specification](https://yaml.org/spec/1.2/spec.html).

-# Goals of YAYAML
+# Goals of YAY

-YAYAML starts off with the same goals as YAML:
+YAY starts off with the same goals as YAML:

-1. YAYAML is easily readable by humans.
+1. YAY is easily readable by humans.
-2. YAYAML data is portable between programming languages.
+2. YAY data is portable between programming languages.
-3. YAYAML matches the native data structures of agile languages.
+3. YAY matches the native data structures of agile languages.
-4. YAYAML has a consistent model to support generic tools.
+4. YAY has a consistent model to support generic tools.
-5. YAYAML supports one-pass processing.
+5. YAY supports one-pass processing.
-6. YAYAML is expressive and extensible.
+6. YAY is expressive and extensible.
-7. YAYAML is easy to implement and use.
+7. YAY is easy to implement and use.

 But adds:

-8. YAYAML is specified in terms of familiar lex/yacc concepts, and straightforwardly implementable using those tools.
+8. YAY is specified in terms of familiar lex/yacc concepts, and straightforwardly implementable using those tools.

-9. YAYAML facilitates perfect specification-compliance from all implementations.
+9. YAY facilitates perfect specification-compliance from all implementations.

-10. YAYAML is *merely* a nicer syntax for JSON.
+10. YAY is *merely* a nicer syntax for JSON.

-    In all sense that matter, YAYAML users can assume that each YAYAML file is equivalent to a JSON file, and YAYAML implementations can produce that JSON file on-demand.
-In addition, every JSON file is already a YAYAML file.
+    In all sense that matter, YAY users can assume that each YAY file is equivalent to a JSON file, and YAY implementations can produce that JSON file on-demand.
+In addition, every JSON file is already a YAY file.

 # Terminology